gnu-octave/bootstrap/README.md

 ## A statistics package for Octave/Matlab providing a variety of bootstrap and other resampling tools

 The statistics-resampling package is an Octave package and Matlab toolbox that can be used to overcome a wide variety of statistics problems using non-parametric resampling methods.
-In particular, the functions included can be used to  estimate bias, uncertainty (standard errors and confidence intervals), prediction error, and test hypotheses (p-values) using resampling methods.
+In particular, the functions included can be used to  estimate bias, uncertainty (standard errors and confidence intervals), prediction error, and test hypotheses (p-values).
 Variations of the resampling methods are included that improve the accuracy of the statistics for small samples and samples with complex dependence structures.

 ## Requirements and dependencies